Pochettino in at PSG, as Thomas Tuchel fired - Latest news

-Thomas Tuchel has been fired by PSG, according to multiple reports, and Mauricio Pochettino is expected to be named the new head coach of Les Parisiens.
+Thomas Tuchel has been fired by PSG, is has been confirmed, and Mauricio Pochettino is expected to be named the new head coach of Les Parisiens.

 [ MORE: How to watch PL in the USA ]